-People wonder why I feel the most comfortable expressing myself in English.
+“What language do you think in?”
+Many have asked.
 Linguists talk about mother tongue and first language but they don’t seem to factor in the attachment a person feels towards a language.

 Although I grew up with books in Hangul and BoPoMoFo-s, it is during high school where I learned how to write essays and reflections — some call it survival instinct, I call it adaptability.

-I’ve always known that words can easily build me up and tear me down.
+Words can easily build me up and tear me down.
 I’ve always loved songs because of the lyrics more than their melodies.
 I’d write out quotes from movies and stick them on my wall.
 I’ve feasted on words and have cried over many.
 After all, God created the universe with words.
 We are words stuff.

 Even though I’ve passed the stage of scribbling dramatic soliloquies, I still write.
 I know there is power in the words we speak and the sound waves they create.
 I write because it is the easiest way for me to feel my heart and to learn my head.
 I write because God talks to me loud and clear through the words I write.
 He speaks in the same sound waves as I type these words.